muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 *subtype* of what every other possrep corresponds to, regardless of the data model.
 No syntax uses **None** at all, it is just mentioned here as the logical complement of **Any**.

+## Fractional

+The **Fractional** possrep is the union of the **Fraction** and **Integer** possreps.
+It is used when conceptually only a **Fraction** is allowed but we want to be more lax in what users are actually allowed to write in the very frequent scenarios that allow fractional numbers but users just want whole numbers and the **Integer** syntax is more terse.
+When a **Fractional** artifact is expected, any time an **Integer** artifact is given, it is assumed that a typical data model used with MUON will interpret that as the **Fraction** artifact with the same numeric value.

 # SIMPLE PRIMARY DATA TYPE POSSREPS